Science is organized knowledge. Wisdom is organized life.

 About Me

-A U.S. citizen born in Germany, I earned BA degrees in philosophy and history at George Mason University in 1985, and MA and PhD degrees at the American University in 1991.
-My teaching career started in the philosophy department at Loyola University Maryland in 1991 until 2007.
-I taught courses in philosophical anthropology, honors ethics courses, as well as upper-level courses in my area on Kant and 18th century aesthetic theory.
-While at Loyola, I expanded my AOC to satisfy an interest in science and designed and taught a special course in the history and philosophy of science.
+A U.S. citizen born in Germany, I double-majored in philosophy and history at George Mason University, and earned MA and PhD degrees at the American University in 1991.
+My teaching career began at the Department of Philosophy at Loyola University Maryland in 1991.
+I taught courses in Philosophical Anthropology, Honors Ethics courses, as well as upper-level courses in my area on Kant and 18th century aesthetic theory.
+To satisfy my interest in science I expanded my AOC, teaching special courses in the history and philosophy of science.

-I never imagined that giving up my very satisfying academic tenured position would lead to something even more rewarding, to a new adventure teaching an intellectually engaged retirement community — genuine seekers of wisdom after a lifetime of having had careers of their own in science, law, medicine, government and other areas.
-This for me has become the greatest academic highlight, to engage students in philosophical debates on a variety of issues, who bring sagacity and infectious joy of learning to the study of philosophy, adding their rich professional backgrounds and insights to class debates.
-I’d say, it can’t get any better than that.
-To design new courses and amass a certain repertoire I have ventured beyond my area of competence (see my course offerings on this page).
-I have also taught a course at my local church, titled “The God of the Philosophers”, to talk about the close relationship between Faith and Reason.
+I never imagined giving up my satisfying tenured position would lead to something even more rewarding, teaching for an intellectually engaged retirement community — genuine seekers of wisdom after they had completed their lifetime careers in science, law, medicine, government, to name a few.
+This has become my greatest academic achievement, to engage students in philosophical debates on a variety of issues, who bring sagacity and joy of learning to the study of philosophy, adding their rich professional backgrounds and insights to class discussions.
+It can’t get much better than that—designing new courses and accumulating a course repertoire (see list of courses) beyond my initial area of competence.
+I have even ventured out to teach a course at my local church, “The God of the Philosophers” on the relationship between Faith and Reason.

 My Repertory of Courses Taught in the Osher and Encore Program